magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

 - **PCI compliance**—WAF enablement ensures that {{ site.data.var.ee }} storefronts in production environments meet PCI DSS 6.6 security requirements.
 - **Default WAF policy**—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your {{ site.data.var.ee }} web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other [OWASP Top Ten](https://www.owasp.org/index.php/Top_Ten) security threats.
-- **WAF onboarding and enablement**—Magento works with you to plan and schedule the WAF rollout to deploy the WAF, tune the default WAF policy in your environment, and enable the service.
+- **WAF onboarding and enablement**—Magento deploys and enables the default WAF policy in your production environment within 2-3 weeks of the environment being fully provisioned.
 - **Operations and maintenance support**—
   - Magento and Fastly set up and manage your WAF logs and alerts.
-  - Customer support tickets related to WAF issues that block legitimate traffic are triaged as Priority 1 issues.
+  - Magento triages customer support tickets related to WAF issues that block legitimate traffic as Priority 1 issues.
-  - WAF version upgrades to ensure immediate coverage for new or evolving exploits.
+  - Automated WAF version upgrades ensure immediate coverage for new or evolving exploits.
 See [WAF maintenance and upgrades](#waf-maintenance-and-updates).

 Both the {{ site.data.var.ece }} Pro and Starter subscriptions include the Managed Cloud WAF at no additional cost.
 The WAF service is available only on Production environments.